wormholecowboy/programming-notes/git.md

 `Make sure to fast forward the one thats behind it after rebasing`

+Pick theirs or ours for certain files
+`git checkout --theirs <filepath`
+`git chekcout --ours <filepath`
+Remember to git add and commit

-rebasing
+### rebasing
-make sure to git add your files after fixing conflict before continuing `git rebase --abort  // if you fuck something up`
+make sure to git add your files after fixing conflict before continuing `git rebase --abort`  // if you fuck something up
-`git rebase --skip   // to skip the other commit`
+`git rebase --skip`   // to skip the other commit
-`git rebase --continue  // keep going after fixing conflict`
+`git rebase --continue`  // keep going after fixing conflict

 Override the remote repo with local push your other branch to the end of the main branch (newest commits)